 Recessive genetic disorders occur when an individual inherits the same abnormal gene for the same trait from each parent.
 If an individual receives one normal gene and one gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
 The risk for two carrier parents to both pass the defective gene and, therefore, have an affected child is 25% with each pregnancy.
 The risk to have a child who is a carrier like the parents is 50% with each pregnancy.
 The chance for a child to receive normal genes from both parents and be genetically normal for that particular trait is 25%.

 Some individuals with SJS types 1 and 2 have had parents who were related by blood (consanguineous).
-All individuals carry 4-5 abnormal genes.
+All individuals carry abnormal genes and genetic variations.
 Parents who are close relatives (consanguineous) have a higher chance than unrelated parents to both carry the same abnormal gene, which increases the risk to have children with a recessive genetic disorder.

 Genetic evaluation of at least three families (kindreds) with individuals affected by the severe neonatal form of SJS (type 2) has determined that those with the disorder did not have mutations of the disease gene located at 1p36.1-p34 (discussed above).
 Accordingly, researchers indicate that SJS may result from mutations of different genes (genetic heterogeneity).